Emergency Situations on Board Merchant Ships

 - Additional fire hoses;

-- In some ships, the center contains foam tanks and their tanks.
+- In some ships, the center contains foam tanks.

 The Contingency Plan

-According with ISM's Emergency Preparedness Code, the shipping company that manages the ship must prepare a contingency plan for each vessel and approved by the Flag State Maritime Administration.
-Planning and preparing for emergency response is the best solution to deal with various emergencies and deal with them, which leads to speed of action and decision-making.
+According to the ISM's Emergency Preparedness requirements, the shipping company that operates the ship must prepare a contingency plan for each vessel approved by the Flag State Maritime Administration.
+Planning and preparing for emergency response is the best solution to deal with various emergencies which leads to speedy action and decision-making.

 Emergency plans are used to respond to emergency situations only and not to critical or unexpected situations.
-Therefore, they are used in the following cases:
+It is used in the following cases:

-2. When the ship or individuals or the environment are in imminent danger;
+2. The ship or individuals or the environment are in imminent danger;

-3. In the case of failure of preventive means or could not be used;
+3. In the case of failure of preventive measures or could not be used;

-The main objective of the emergency plan is to preserve life, ship and cargo, protect the marine environment and the need for a quick and appropriate reaction to overcome the state of emergency.
-Each crew member must be trained on this plan in order to know his or her duties to do in this case.
+The main objective of the emergency plan is to preserve life, ship and cargo, protect the marine environment.
+It needs a quick and appropriate reaction to overcome the emergency situation.
+Each crew member must be trained on this plan in order to know his or her duty and responsibility.

-This plan must be posted and made available to the rescue teams.
-It contains the role of the crews and the distribution of tasks in the main critical situations: Abandonment, fire, oil pollution, waterway, and emergency medical assistance.
+This plan must be posted and made available to the crew members.
+It contains the role of the crews and the distribution of tasks in the main critical situations: abandonment, fire, oil pollution, waterway, and emergency medical assistance.
 There are also regrouping areas in the case of ship evacuation.

 The Emergency Procedures Manual

-As part of the onboard safety management in accordance with the ISM Code, the shipowner shall include the ship-specific emergency procedures manual in the on-board safety management system (SMS).
-This manual describes the emergency situations that may occur on board ships as well as the procedures and roles defined to remedy or eliminate the hazard.
-Simulation exercises are required by the regulations to train crews in such situations to expand their knowledges and increase their effectiveness in real situations.
+As part of the onboard safety management in accordance with the ISM Code, the shipowner shall include the ship-specific emergency procedures manual in the onboard safety management system (SMS).
+This manual describes the emergency situations that may occur onboard ships as well as the procedures and roles defined to remedy or eliminate the hazard.
+Simulation/training exercises are required by the regulations to train crews in such situations to expand their knowledge and increase their effectiveness in real situations.
 Four (04) training exercises are required and mandatory by SOLAS Convention as follows:

-• Exercise of access to a confined space (ballast, empty spaces, cofferdams, crates, forward or backward peak.).
+• One exercise per month of access to a confined space (ballast, empty spaces, cofferdams, crates, forward or backward peak.).

 © 2018 Freedom of the sea